Moraci Sant'Anna

-Moraci Sant'Anna (born 6 July 1951), is a Brazilian professional fitness coach.
+Moraci Sant'Anna (born 6 July 1951) is a Brazilian professional fitness coach.

-Professional career
+Career

-Moracy tried to be a professional soccer player, and became part of São Paulo FC youth sector, but gave up before moving up to the main team.
+Moraci tried to be a professional soccer player, and became part of São Paulo FC youth sector, but gave up before moving up to the main team.
 Started his career as fitness coach at the age of 23 at Palmeiras, and managed to work on six different editions of FIFA World Cup: 1982, 1986, 1990, 1994, 1998 and 2006, since he had an excellent relationship with coaches Telê Santana and Carlos Alberto Parreira.
 Alongside Telê, he participated in the main achievements of São Paulo FC in the early 1990s.
 With Parreira, he worked in the UAE and Saudi Arabia national teams and in European football at Valencia and Fenerbahçe. also worked with Zico on most of his projects.

 On 2018, Moraci joined the Red Bull project taking charge of the technical preparation of Red Bull Brasil, and later, of Red Bull Bragantino.
 At the end of 2022, he signed with Inter de Limeira, to be director of football.